progklb/git-commit-reader/README.md

 # Git Snaphot

-A simple utility to read/write the state of a Git repository to file.
-Can be used for versioning a build with a Git commit hash.
+A simple utility to read state of a Git repository and write it to file.
+This is useful for build versioning purposes.

 This project contains multiple utilities for use with different languages/frameworks.